latex3/tagging-project/documentation/wtpdf-from-latex.md

 The submitted TeX source is deleted as soon as the PDF is generated, and the resulting PDF is deleted after an hour.
-If you use the links to view the PDF either directly in your browser or via the ngPDF editor, then you may download the PDF locally using the save menus in the browser.

 ----